Sting (wrestler): Final world title reigns (1999–2000)

 Sting entered the 32-man tournament that was set up to award the vacant WCW World Heavyweight Championship.
-Sting defeated Brian Knobs, Meng, and Luger to reach the semi-finals to be held at WCW Mayhem.
-At the November event, Sting lost to Hart, the eventual winner of the tournament, by disqualification after ostensibly "bungled" interference by Luger (in fact payback for Sting's quarterfinal win).
-This led to a falling out with Luger.
+Sting defeated Brian Knobs, Meng, and Luger to reach the semi-finals to be held at WCW Mayhem on November 21.
+At Mayhem, Sting lost to Hart, the eventual winner of the tournament, by disqualification after ostensibly "bungled" interference by Luger (in fact payback for Sting's quarterfinal win).
+On the November 1 episode of Nitro, Luger expressed a desire for them to win the WCW tag team titles, against Sting's desire to continue pursuing the WCW World title, which led to Luger- who was also pursuing the WCW World Heavyweight Championship in same tournament Sting was in- faking a knee injury and refusing to help Sting after Sting was attacked following a match the two had for the WCW Tag Team titles against Billy Kidman and Konnan.
+This led to a falling out with Luger, as well as his return to being a fan favorite, with Sting and Luger attacking each other the following week.
+Sting would then defeat Luger in a quarterfinal match on the November 15 episode of Nitro.
+At Mayhem, the fallout with Luger was completed when Luger attacked Sting in his match with Bret Hart.
+Initially, Sting lost to Hart, the eventual winner of the tournament, by disqualification after ostensibly "bungled" interference by Luger (in fact payback for Sting's quarterfinal win).
 However, Hart asked for an immediate rematch, which was granted, and won by submission to advance to the final.
 After the match, Sting shook hands with Hart in a sign of respect, turning face again.
-Sting sought revenge against Luger the next month at Starrcade.
+Sting sought revenge against Luger the next month at Starrcade on December 19.
 Sting won by disqualification when Luger and Miss Elizabeth assaulted Sting with a steel chair and baseball bat, putting Sting out of action for some time.
-Sting ended his feud with Luger by defeating him in a Lumberjacks with Casts match at Uncensored the following March.
+Sting ended his feud with Luger by defeating him in a Lumberjacks with Casts match at Uncensored on March 19, 2000.